How to Create a Staging Site & Clone WordPress

 Create a Staging Site in a Subfolder

-That is the easiest and fastest way to create a testing WordPress website, and it is the default option supported even by WP Staging basic version.
+That is the easiest and fastest way to create a testing WordPress website, and it is the default option supported even by the WP Staging basic version.

 Go to WP Staging > Staging Sites and click CREATE NEW STAGING SITE.